 A number of theories have been proposed to explain the development of hepatic encephalopathy in patients with cirrhosis.
 Some investigators contend that hepatic encephalopathy is a disorder of astrocyte function.
 Astrocytes account for about one third of the cortical volume.
 They play a key role in the regulation of the blood-brain barrier.
 They are involved in maintaining electrolyte homeostasis and in providing nutrients and neurotransmitter precursors to neurons.
 They also play a role in the detoxification of a number of chemicals, including ammonia.

 It is theorized that neurotoxic substances, including ammonia and manganese, may gain entry into the brain in the setting of liver failure.
 These neurotoxic substances may then contribute to morphologic changes in astrocytes.
 In cirrhosis, astrocytes may undergo Alzheimer type II astrocytosis.
 Here, astrocytes become swollen.
 They may develop a large pale nucleus, a prominent nucleolus, and margination of chromatin.
 In ALF, astrocytes may also become swollen.
-The changes of Alzheimer type II astrocytosis are not seen in ALF.
+The other changes of Alzheimer type II astrocytosis are not seen in ALF.
 But, in contrast to cirrhosis, astrocyte swelling in ALF may be so marked as to produce brain edema.
 This may lead to increased intracranial pressure and, potentially, brain herniation.

 In the late 1990s, authors from the University of Nebraska, using epidural catheters to measure intracranial pressure (ICP), reported elevated ICP in 12 patients with advanced cirrhosis and grade 4 hepatic coma over a 6-year period.
 Cerebral edema was reported on CT scan of the brain in 9 of the 12 patients.
 Several of the patients transiently responded to treatments that are typically associated with the management of cerebral edema in patients with ALF.
 Interventions included elevation of the head of the bed, hyperventilation, intravenous mannitol, and phenobarbital-induced coma.